 I provide one-on-one sessions focused on helping you stop the struggle with painful thoughts, feelings, and memories, and build coping skills and grit.

 I use an integrative approach, informed by liberation psychology, somatic psychology, neuroscience, and spirituality.
 You will learn coping skills to manage overwhelming situations or feelings, and how to increase your ability to experience uncomfortable or unwanted emotions.
 You will learn to let go of the struggle with things that do not enhance your life, and put energy into the things that are important to you.

 The number of sessions depends on your goals and progress.
 Session length, frequency and duration of treatment are based on evaluation, then collaboratively discussed and determined by need.
 My current rate for a 50-minute session is $175.
-I am not currently accepting insurance, but can provide you with a Superbill to submit to your insurance.
+I accept Lyra and Modern Health; for other insurances, I can provide you with a Superbill to submit to your insurance.
 Saturday appointments available only at this time.

 There is a deep need for us to be heard and understood by others- Dr. Hall offers this space.
 Dr. Hall's kind, calm and welcoming demeanor, along with her attentiveness, compassion, and keen understanding of the human struggle, makes her a gift to psychology.
 Knowing Dr. Hall for over a decade, I feel extremely confident in her ability to help empower others in healing their own lives. --K.N.
 Clinical Psychologist & Professor